zdravkov/kendo-docs/api/wrappers/jsp/datePicker.md

     <kendo:datePicker min="min">
     </kendo:datePicker>

-### parseFormats `Object`
+### parseFormats `java.lang.Object`

-Specifies the formats, which are used to parse the value set with value() method or by direct input.
+Specifies a lis of date formats used to parse the value set with value() method or by direct user input.
 If not set the value of the format will be used.
-Note that value of the format option is always used.
+ Note that format option is always used parsing process.

 #### Example
     <kendo:datePicker parseFormats="parseFormats">
     </kendo:datePicker>

-### start `String`
+### start `java.lang.String`

 Specifies the start view.
 The following settings are available for the start value: